mardiros/jeepito/docs/source/user/cookbook/08-sqlalchemy-uow.rst

 .. literalinclude:: 08_sqlalchemy_uow_11.py

 There is no much to say here, it take the message and store in in the table.
-Because the jeepito does not rely on results, it does not return a Result object, our implementation raise exceptions if it does not works.
+Because the messagebus does not rely on results, it does not return a Result object, our implementation raise exceptions if it does not works.